Over the years there have been many Badminton legends. Let’s see if you know any of them!

 He has reached the ultimate rounds of 2 World Championships.
 After having a successful career in singles, he switched to doubles.

-He is considered an extremely worth successor to Rudy Hartono; who too is a Badminton legend.
+He is considered an extremely worthy successor to Rudy Hartono; who too is a Badminton legend.

-Han Aiping is one of China’s most icon Badminton players.
-She was an outstanding women’s singles player who was know for her sheer speed and fitness.
+Han Aiping is one of China’s most iconic Badminton players.
+She was an outstanding women’s singles player who was known for her sheer speed and fitness.
 Her attacking game was on point.

 Han displayed her amazing talent when she won 1 World Badminton Federation World Championships in 1979, and 2 International Badminton Federation (IBF) World Championships.

 However, she didn’t just shine in the singles category.
 She dominated in the doubles category as well.
 With her partner, Li, she won an All England Championship title, 1 IBF World Championships, 1 Asian Games title, and 3 World Cups.
 Impressive, right?

 Han earned her place in the IBF hall of fame in 1998.